A Natural Protective Agent for Safer Brewing

 Jar lids are easily lined with a layer of beeswax.
 Although the photos below demonstrates a plastic lid, the same treatment can be used for lids made from metal.

-Remove the lid from the hot water bath, and place lid on a cold surface to set the beeswax as it cools.
-That's it--- beeswax lined lid!
+Remove the lid from the hot water bath, and place it on a cold surface to set the beeswax as it cools.
+That's it!

-Note the brown speckles in the beeswax lined lids is propolis, a natural antibiotic.
+Note the brown speckles in the beeswax lined lids is propolis, a natural antibiotic that bees make and use in their beehive making.
 The beeswax in this case was collected from a wild beehive which swarmed in our garden and settled in a large bin.
-The bees made their entry through a small hole in the lid of the bin, and they created a wonderful honeycomb on the underside of the lid, hanging downward in the bin, in a beautiful arrangement.
-One day, the wild honey comb melted from the lid, and fell to the bottom of the bin due to a heat wave we experienced at the time.
-The bees left the hive and collected all the honey from the wild hive as they found a cooler place for their new hive.
-I kept the propolis with the beeswax that they left.
-It was lovely to watch them do their work.
-Thanx for the free honeycomb, guys!
+The bees entered through a small hole in the lid, and created a wonderful honeycomb hanging down from underneath the lid, into the bin, in a beautiful arrangement.

-Placing the wooden utensil [such as pine wood drying boards, wooden spoons or bamboo steamers used as a cheese form] in an hot oven preheated to 100°C [210° F] for 20 minutes.
+Placing the wooden utensil [such as pine wood cheese-drying boards, wooden spoons or bamboo steamers used as a cheese form] in an hot oven preheated to 100°C [210° F] for 20 minutes.
 Remove the utensil and then smear or rub beeswax over the entire surface of the wooden utensil.
-The waxed wooden utensil may be passed over a naked flame, or heated with an electric hot air-gun or good hairdryer to ensure that an even layer of beeswax is melted over the entire surface of the utensil.
+The waxed wooden utensil may be passed over a naked flame, or heated with an electric hot air-gun or a hair-dryer set to high heat, to ensure that an even layer of beeswax is melted over the entire surface of the utensil.
 Let utensil cool to room temperature to set the beeswax.

-seal the material so less to no air, dust, microbes and molds find their way into the kefir.
+seal the material so less to no air, dust, microbes and mold spores find their way into the kefir

 waterproof the material.

-How to treat natural fibers [including nylon fibers or materials] with beeswax
+How to treat natural fibres [including nylon fibres or materials] with beeswax

 On a suitable surface that can withstand heat, place down a rectangular sheet of brown paper.
 Place another rectangular sheet of aluminium foil to match and mate the brown paper, edge for edge.
 Fold in half to make a square, then open and lay flat once again, with foil facing upward [this it to create a mid line seam as a reference point].